Sacralism: Patriot or Pilgrim

 Let everyone be subject to the governing authorities, for there is no authority except that which God has established.
 The authorities that exist have been established by God.
 Consequently, whoever rebels against the authority is rebelling against what God has instituted, and those who do so will bring judgment on themselves.
 For rulers hold no terror for those who do right, but for those who do wrong.
 Do you want to be free from fear of the one in authority?
 Then do what is right and you will be commended.
 For the one in authority is God's servant for your good.
 But if you do wrong, be afraid, for rulers do not bear the sword for no reason.
 They are God's servants, agents of wrath to bring punishment on the wrongdoer.
 Therefore, it is necessary to submit to the authorities, not only because of possible punishment but also as a matter of conscience.
 This is also why you pay taxes, for the authorities are God's servants, who give their full time to governing.
 Give to everyone what you owe them: If you owe taxes, pay taxes; if revenue, then revenue; if respect, then respect; if honor, then honor (Rom.
 13:1–7).

 As Christians, we know that God "makes nations great, and destroys them; he enlarges nations, and disperses them" (Job 12:23).
-Likewise, the prophet Amos recorded God asking, "Did I not bring Israel up from Egypt, the Philistines from Caphtor and the Arameans from Kir?"
-(9:7).
-In other words, God formed the boundaries of all nations, not just Israel (see Deut.
+The prophet Amos also records God asking, "Did I not bring Israel up from Egypt, the Philistines from Caphtor and the Arameans from Kir?"
+(Amos 9:7).
+In other words, God set the boundaries of every nation, not just Israel (Deut.
 32:8).
-Who are we to fight amongst ourselves over who is faster, stronger, and better?
-One day, every man, woman, and child from every nation under heaven must bow their knee and "acknowledge that Jesus Christ is Lord, to the glory of God the Father" (Phil.
-2:10-11).
-Moreover, every nation will be erased from the map when God inaugurates the new earth, making the old one pass away (see Rev. 21:1).
-Finally, this advice from Paul, which is consistent with his message in Romans 13, teaches us the proper way to view government:
+We have no right to fight over who is greater or more powerful.
+One day, every person from every nation will bow before God and "acknowledge that Jesus Christ is Lord, to the glory of God the Father" (Phil.
+2:10–11).
+When God creates the new earth, all nations will disappear as the old world passes away (Rev. 21:1).
+Finally, this advice from Paul, consistent with his message in Romans 13, teaches us the proper way to view government:

 I urge, then, first of all, that petitions, prayers, intercession and thanksgiving be made for all people—for kings and all those in authority, that we may live peaceful and quiet lives in all godliness and holiness (1 Tim.
 2:1–2).

-Let us "Make the Commission Great Again" by doing what Jesus commanded: "Therefore, go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit" (Matt.
+Let us "Make the Commission Great Again" by obeying Jesus' command: "Therefore, go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit" (Matt.
 28:19; see "Cost of Christian Discipleship").
-This is the only way we can truly reach the "leavers" who chose "Chrexit" to deconstruct and abandon the church.

 Prayer